 M.Sc. in Water Management at UFS and UP

-Diploma and Advanced Diploma in Water Science and Technology at TUT
+Diploma, Advanced Diploma, M.Tech in Water Science and Technology at TUT

 Water control officers can also benefit from a General Certificate in Water Demand Management offered at Rand Water, accredited by the Energy and Water Sector Education and Training Authority.